benji4411/ChessGame/README.md

 # ChessGame
-A simple chess game in C++ with a chess engine using the minimax algorithm.
+A chess game in C++ with a chess engine using the minimax algorithm.

 Game engine